 - The Tutoring Agreement will be kept in your file in the IEP Academic Study Center, along with a record of your tutoring sessions.

-3. The IEP Director will electronically introduce you to your tutor.
+3. The Tutoring Program Coordinator will electronically introduce you to your tutor.
 It is your responsibility to contact each other ASAP.

-4. If you wish to stop your tutoring sessions, contact the IEP Director with the reasons for discontinuing.
+4. If you wish to stop your tutoring sessions, contact the Tutoring Program Coordinator with the reasons for discontinuing.
 If you are on academic probation, you are required to continue tutoring.

 Policies and procedures will be updated as required.